minimuutti/minimuutti.github.io/en/blog/_posts/2016-12-31-new-years-eve-and-the-fireworks.md

   thumb:
 ---

-This was not an ordinary photosession - it was a triumph.
+This was not an ordinary photo session - it was a triumph.

 Miki has been scared of fireworks since he was a puppy, because we happened to be on our walk during Miki's first fireworks experience.
 Later on he was always cowering although we were inside our apartment during fireworks and he was scared for his dear life.
-I made a desicion just less than a year ago that this needed to change.
+I made a decision just less than a year ago that this needed to change.

-We live in a neighbourhood which is located by a lake and an old harbour, just a couple of kilometers from the city centre.
+We live in a neighbourhood which is located by a lake and an old harbour, just a couple of kilometres from the city centre.
 There is also a sports stadium near by so we are "fortunate" to witness several fireworks per year.

 I started counter conditioning him to the sound of fireworks every time there was one near by.
 I feel so lucky that we were inside our apartment every time they started firing - not outside which would've been too much for Miki.